GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 - `ISessionContext`: It allows you to obtain information about the current user session: who the logged-in `User` is, and which their `BrowserInfo` settings are.

 - `IPersistenceService`: Obtain an instance of this class (via `managedBean` method) and you are ready to start performing CRUD operations in the local database!.
-Recall that objects and classes passed around are supposed to be annotated with some of the annotations from the oxcore [persistence framework](#oxcore-persistence-annotation-lib).
-This interface also contains some methods that allows to quickly obtain the DN (distinguished name) of the most important branches of Gluu's LDAP tree which are also useful when couchbase is in place.
+Recall that objects and classes passed around are supposed to be annotated with some of the annotations from the oxCore [persistence framework](#oxcore-persistence-annotation-lib).
+This interface also contains some methods that allows to quickly obtain the DN (distinguished name) of the most important branches of Gluu's LDAP tree.

 !!!
 Note
     When obtaining your IPersistenceService reference there is no need to worry about connecting to the database.
 You are ready to go.